Tizanidine

 How should this medicine be used?

-Tizanidine comes as a tablet and a capsule to take by mouth.
-It is usually taken consistently either always with or always without food two or three times a day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take tizanidine exactly as directed.
+Take exactly as directed.
+Ask your doctor or pharmacist to explain any part you do not understand.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of tizanidine and gradually increase your dose, depending on your response to this medication.